Kuči (tribe): Ottoman

 The first half of the 17th century is marked by an important event in the religious history of Kuči.
 Voivode Lale Drekalov, who was a Catholic, converted to Orthodoxy in his second marriage to a relative of the voivode of the Bratonožići tribe.
 The main reasons that have been put forward to explain this decision include his shift in orientation of political alliances towards the Orthodox tribes of Montenegro, the influence of the Orthodox Church in the region and the increasing disappointment towards the Catholic powers in Europe that were considered to have abandoned their allies in the Balkans.
 Drekalov's conversion was soon followed by a gradual conversion of all Catholics of Kuči.
 As Francesco Bolizza notes in a letter to Cardinal Caponi in 1649, about three or four Catholic villages remained in Kuči under the jurisdiction of the Franciscan mission of Gruda.
 According to Historians Simo Milutinović and Dimitrije Milaković, the Catholic Kuči, Bratonožići and Drekalovići tribe has converted to Orthodoxy by Rufim Boljević.

+A 1652 Franciscan report by Giacinto Sospello illustrates the final stages of the acculturation of the Kuči.
+Sospello writes: "I do not want to deal here with Zeta near Shestan, which is part of Montenegro, where people practice the Orthodox rites and speak the Slavic language: the local people are not part of the Albanian nation.
+But I will talk about four tribes, the tribes of Piperi, Bratonožići, Bjelopavlići and Kuči.
+Based on their outstanding fighting skills they seem to have Albanian blood, and in fact Albanians consider them to be so.
+However, since almost everyone applies the Orthodox rites and speaks the Slavic language, they can be considered more Slavs than Albanians."